Five dead in Philadelphia-area shooting that's nation's worst violence yet around July 4

 “Thank God our officers were on the scene and responded as quickly as they did.
 I can’t even describe the level of bravery and courage that was shown, in addition to the restraint that was shown here,” Outlaw said.

 At a holiday weekend block party in Baltimore, about 90 miles (145 kilometers) to the southwest of Philadelphia, two people were killed and 28 others were wounded in a shooting.
-More than half of the victims were minors, officials said.
+More than half of the victims were 18 or younger, officials said.

 In Philadelphia, officers were flagged down at about 8:30 p.m.
 Monday.
 Multiple calls reporting shots fired also came from Kingsessing.
 Police found some victims and heard more shots as they were helping them, Outlaw said.
 Police told Fox 29 that a fifth victim had been chased into his home and shot to death.
 Bullet casings were found outside the home.